-Sally Rooney won’t publish new bestseller in Israel, intensifying debate on cultural boycott
+Sally Rooney won’t release new bestseller in Israel, publisher says, intensifying debate on cultural boycott.

-Haaretz, the Israeli newspaper, previously reported that Modan was informed by Rooney’s agent that the author was not interested in a Hebrew translation because she was participating in a boycott.
+The Israeli newspaper Haaretz previously reported that Modan had been informed by Rooney’s agent that the author was not interested in a Hebrew translation because she was participating in a boycott.
 But Tchelet said that Modan was not given an explanation for the author’s reluctance to release her latest book in Israel.

 “The Hebrew-language translation rights to my new novel are still available, and if I can find a way to sell these rights that is compliant with the BDS movement’s institutional boycott guidelines, I will be very pleased and proud to do so,” Rooney said in a statement, according to the Guardian newspaper. “...
 Many states other than Israel are guilty of grievous human rights abuses. ...
 In this particular case, I am responding to the call from Palestinian civil society.”